 The remaining John Martin was already a resident of the county when he purchased George Wiley’s prime real estate in 1780.
 But that deed is where the recorded story seems to begin for the young family, so this John Martin of Halifax is a bit of an enigma.
 His origins, his parents, and his date and place of birth are still unknown, but the records found so far begin to piece together a brief story of a family man, a weaver by trade.
 Unfortunately those records only capture the last seven years of his short life.

-Thirteen years later in 1780 Halifax, the Revolutionary War was not far from John Martin’s family, and it was coming closer.
+Thirteen years later in 1780 Halifax, the Revolutionary War was not far from John Martin’s family, and coming closer.
 It raged in the north and in the south, and was beginning to look as though it might be lost to the British.
 But it hadn’t come to Halifax County just yet.
-So on 15 June 1780 John paid George Wiley a hefty 500 pounds for the 209 acres of land on the waters of Lawson Creek, on the south side of Irwin’s Ferry Road.
+So on 15 June 1780 John paid George Wiley a hefty 500 pounds for the 209 acres of land on the waters of Lawson Creek, on the south side of Irwin’s Ferry Road not far from the Dan River.

 John’s new property was a good size for a growing family, but he wasn’t a plantation owner by any stretch.
 He never had much more than the land and he never owned slaves to work it.
 While his sons were educated, John Martin was no Gent.
 The land was still wilderness, but John’s new home must have seemed perfectly situated for a weaver.

 The area was sparsely dotted with the farms and plantations of neighbors like the Stanfields and Boyds and Lawsons.
-The only establishment close by was the tavern operated by William Wiley and his wife Eleanor on Irwin’s Ferry Road across the street from his land.
-But the road was a colonial highway, running between the Guilford courthouse in Hillsborough County, North Carolina, across the Dan River at Irwin’s Ferry, and north to the courthouse at the center of Halifax County.
+The only establishment close by was the tavern operated by William Wile and his wife Eleanor, on Irwin’s Ferry Road across the street from his land.
+But the road was a colonial highway, running between the Guilford courthouse in Hillsborough County, North Carolina, across the Dan River at Irwin’s Ferry, and north to the courthouse in the center of Halifax County.

 Jump to Page 1 | 2 | 3 | 4